About Science Forum 2018

 1. Interactions between increasing staple crop productivity, resilience to climate change, improving nutrition and sustaining agro-biodiversity

-2. Interactions between intensifying livestock production for food and nutrition security, and: a) increased vulnerability to antimicrobial resistance and zoonoses; b) land use change
+2. Interactions between intensifying livestock and aquaculture production for food and nutrition security, and: a) increased vulnerability to antimicrobial resistance and zoonoses; b) land use change

 Strengthening the science-policy interface